 Students will be required to undertake a research project over a ten-week period in the Summer months, and to write up the results in the form of a thesis.
 Thesis projects will be assigned by agreement, and each student will report regularly to a supervisor.
-Research work for the projects will be undertaken over a period of about ten weeks, from early June until mid-August (exact dates will be given later) but it is wise to start planning your projects early in the academic year.
+Research work for the projects will be undertaken over a dedicated period of about ten weeks, from early June until mid-August (exact dates will be given later).
+Please note that, this year, the research projects will count for 30 ECTS credits, one third of the total credits for the course, so it is essential to start planning and working on your projects early in the academic year.

 The project reports are typically about fifty to one hundred pages in length.
+Previous reports are available on our website.
 It is important for you to bear in mind that they are formally assessed, and count towards your final marks.